autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to view the three most recent comments on the blog post 7.
 If the user presses the load more comments button, the user should be able to see all the comments on the blog post.

-53. **REVISED** Users should be able to save the group so they can return to the page at a later date (through the my groups page) by clicking on the save button.
+53. **COMPLETE** Users should be able to save the group so they can return to the page at a later date (through the my groups page) by clicking on the save button.
 Once saved, you can click it again to unsave.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User should be able to save a group by clicking the save group button 6.
 The save button will then change to unsaved in which the user can click again to unsave the group.

-- Reasoning for REVISED:

 ### View Group: Blog Tab

-54. **TO DO** The system must display blog posts in the group in chronological order (recent first).
+54. **COMPLETE** The system must display blog posts in the group in chronological order (recent first).

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to view blog posts in chronological order.

-55. **TO DO** For each blog post, the system should display the post title, author, description, and may show an image if the post has one.
+55. **COMPLETE** For each blog post, the system should display the post title, author, description, and may show an image if the post has one.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 Blog posts should display the title, author, description (consolidated version), and may show an image.

-56. **NEED TO REVISE** Users should be routed to the “create post” screen if they click on the “post” button.
+56. **REVISED** Users should be routed to the “create post” screen if they click on the “create new post” button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to click on create new post to make a new blog post.

-- Reasoning for REVISION:
+- Reasoning for REVISION: Changed the verbiage of buttons to accurately match the application.

-57. **TO DO** The system should only allow users to post if they have already joined the group by only displaying the add post button to group members.
+57. **COMPLETE** The system should only allow users to post if they have already joined the group by only displaying the add post button to group members.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should only be able to see the create new post button if they are logged in and have already joined the group.

-58. **TO DO** Users must be able to comment on any post in the group by clicking the comment button (comments work the same was as in the view group tab).
+58. **COMPLETE** Users must be able to comment on any post in the group by clicking the comment button (comments work the same was as in the view group tab).

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to click into a blog post 7.
 User should be able to create a comment on a blog post by hitting the comment button.